MEET THE TEAM

 Jack has once again joined the Featherstone Rovers Foundation team after his return to the club for the 2019 season.
 Jack really enjoys working with both children and adults of all different backgrounds/ abilities.
 He finds it rewarding getting the best out of them in whatever he is teaching or coaching.
 Jack is also our lead coach on the Sport England funded project 'Back Onside' which is encouraging men from the local area to become more active.

-JORDAN SAYLES - APPRENTICE SPORTS DEVELOPMENT OFFICER
+NATHAN CURTIS - SPORTS DEVELOPMENT OFFICER